 He has to make a seemingly insignificant object–a metal flask–as a gift to the new ruler of his city.
 Seized by a strange inspiration, he instead creates an object of great power that can heal thousands… or lead to a war that would never end.

 The more I research the history that shaped Russian fairy tales, the more I am astounded by the wealth of information I find.
 However, most of it is in Russian, and it seemed unfortunate to me that more people couldn’t enjoy it in English.
-So I began to translate some of the articles and posts I found and to feature them it on my blog.
+So I began to translate some of the articles and posts I found and to feature them on my blog.
 The deeper I dig, the more fascinating the traditions and culture get.
-Here are some of my favorites:
+Here are some of my favorites, hosted on my author site:

 - Seven Things You’ve Never Heard about Russian Weddings